pinochiooo8/cse15l-lab-reports/Lab1.md

 ```

 **8**  using the `cat` command with a path to a directory as an argument.
     The working directory was `/home` when the command was run.
 For the output, it seems that the `cat` command only accepts file or blank as an argument, it does not support directory as an argument.
-The output is not an error.
+The output is an error with an explanation (lecture1: Is a directory) because it only accepts a file or blank as an argument.

 ```
 [user@sahara ~]$ cat lecture1